 6. Business Analyst

-A business analyst is a professional responsible for identifying business needs, analyzing processes, and helping organizations improve operations through data insights and solutions.
-The role does not require coding skills.
+A business analyst identify business needs, analyze processes, and help organizations improve operations through data insights and solutions.

 To become a business analyst, you need: